Elderjs/template/README.md

 # Elder.js Template Project

 This is a project template for [Elder.js](https://elderguide.com/tech/elderjs/) apps.
-It lives at https://github.com/elderjs/template.
+The template lives at https://github.com/elderjs/template and the Elder.js source is here: https://github.com/elderjs/elderjs

+## Get started

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):